TalentCLEF/talentclef/content/en/about/index.md

 {{% blocks/lead %}}
 # What is **Talent**CLEF?
 <div style="text-align: center; font-size: 1.3em; padding-bottom: 20px">
 <strong>Talent</strong>CLEF is an initiative to advance Natural Language Processing (NLP) in Human Capital Management (HCM).
-It aims to create a public benchmark for model evaluation and promote collaboration to develop fair, multilingual, and flexible systems that improve HR practices across different industries.
+It aims to create a public benchmark for model evaluation and promote collaboration to develop fair, multilingual, and flexible systems that improve Human Resources (HR) practices across different industries.
 <br></br>
 Join us in this innovative journey to shape the future of HR technology.
 </div>